CoolFool/alioth/README.md

 - [License](#license)

 ## Introduction
-1. Alioth is a Python application that uses Celery with RabbitMQ as broker and backend to ingest data at a very high rate into a distributed Qdrant Vector DB Cluster hosted primarily on Kubernetes.
+1. Alioth is a Python application that uses Celery with RabbitMQ as a broker and backend to ingest data at a very high rate into a distributed Qdrant Vector DB Cluster hosted primarily on Kubernetes.
-2. It is designed with a goal to make it as easy as possible to be scaled horizonatally.
+2. It is designed with a goal to make it as easy as possible to be scaled horizontally.
-3. It supports automatic snapshotting and backup for collections as well as Qdrant host storage to any S3 Compliant Object Storage such as AWS S3, Minio etc.
+3. It supports automatic snapshotting and backup for collections as well as Qdrant host storage to any S3 Compliant Object Storage such as AWS S3, Minio, etc.
-4. There is an easy to use recovery mechanism that can restore a collection on a Qdrant host from the snapshots that are stored in S3 Compliant Object storage.
+4. There is an easy-to-use recovery mechanism that can restore a collection on a Qdrant host from the snapshots that are stored in S3 Compliant Object storage.
-5. Observability and performance monitoring is configured using Grafana, Prometheus, Alert-manager and various exporters (ref: [Observability](#observability))
+5. Observability and performance monitoring is configured using Grafana, Prometheus, Alert-manager, and various exporters (ref: [Observability](#observability))

 ## Architecture